TwiN/gatus/README.md

 > 📝 Updates may not be detected if the config file is bound instead of the config folder.
 See [#151](https://github.com/TwiN/gatus/issues/151).

-Config checks occur every 30 seconds, and can be configured with `configReloadCheckDuration`, e.g. `10s`.
+Config checks occur every 30 seconds, and can be configured with `config-reload-check-interval`, e.g. `10s`.

 ### Endpoint groups
 Endpoint groups are used for grouping multiple endpoints together on the dashboard.